Iowa Hawkeyes wrestling

-The University of Iowa men's wrestling program is one of the most successful athletic programs in NCAA Division I. The University of Iowa Hawkeyes are a member of the Big Ten Conference.
-Iowa is second in NCAA history with 24 National Championships while finishing as a runner-up six times, with each of their championship appearances being since 1975.
+The University of Iowa men's wrestling program is one of the most successful NCAA Division I athletic programs.
+The Hawkeyes are 37 time Big Ten Conference champions and second in NCAA history with 24 National Championships.

 History

 Wrestling at the University of Iowa began in 1911 when the first head coach, E.G. Schroeder, led the team in a dual against Nebraska.
 The Hawkeyes competed in the first Big Ten meet in 1926 under the direction of coach Mike Howard.
 Howard coached Iowa from 1921 until 1952.
 David McCuskey took over for Howard and coached the team until 1972 when Gary Kurdelmeier began a four season reign where his teams had an impressive 51-7-5 record.
 Kurdelmeier led the Hawkeyes to their first national championship in his third year as coach.

 Former Iowa State University wrestler and assistant coach Dan Gable, became The University of Iowa head coach in 1976.
-He was the Hawkeyes head coach for 17 NCAA Championships and 21 consecutive Big Ten Championships.
+He was the Hawkeyes head coach for 15 NCAA Championships and 21 consecutive Big Ten Championships.
 That included a streak of nine consecutive NCAA Team Championships, starting in 1978 and ending in 1986.
 It equaled the longest streak of national titles won by any school, in any sport, also held by the Yale golf team (1905–13) and the Southern Cal track team (1935–43).
 In 1994 the University of North Carolina Women's Soccer team became the most recent addition to this group by winning its ninth straight NCAA championship which was also its 12th of a possible 13 (92%) since 1982 when the NCAA replaced the AIAW in awarding National Champion titles in collegiate Women's Soccer.
 The Hawkeyes also set NCAA records for total points (158), victory margin (73.25) and number of national champions (5), and tied the record for most finalists (6) in 1986.

 Gable was so confident that his team would win their tenth straight championships that he had the Roman Numeral "X" put on their warm-up jackets to signify the tenth championships they thought they would win.
 However, they would finish as the runner-up at the 1987 NCAA Championships behind the Iowa State Cyclones, Gable's alma mater.

 Gable retired after the 1997 season in which the team broke its own NCAA record for total points with its winning total of 170, and recorded the second-largest victory margin (56.50 points) in NCAA tournament history.
 The Hawkeyes also crowned five NCAA Champions out of six finalists, both tying NCAA records.
 Gable finished his Iowa head coaching career with a record of 355-21-5 (.940), 21 consecutive Big Ten Titles, and 15 NCAA Championships.

 During Gable's reign, Iowa had numerous remarkable seasons.